Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 ms.service: machine-learning
 ms.topic: article
 ms.date: 09/13/2017
-ms.author: pechyony
+ms.author: dmpechyo

 ---

-# Distributed Tuning of Hyperparameters using Azure Machine Learning Workbench
+# Distributed tuning of hyperparameters using Azure Machine Learning Workbench

+This scenario shows how to use Azure Machine Learning Workbench to scale out tuning of hyperparameters of machine learning algorithms that implement scikit-learn API.
+We show how to configure and use a remote Docker container and Spark cluster as an execution backend for tuning hyperparameters.

 ## Link of the Gallery GitHub repository
 Following is the link to the public GitHub repository:

 [https://github.com/Azure/MachineLearningSamples-DistributedHyperParameterTuning](https://github.com/Azure/MachineLearningSamples-DistributedHyperParameterTuning)

-## Introduction

-This scenario shows how to use Azure Machine Learning Workbench to scale out tuning of hyperparameters of machine learning algorithms that implement scikit-learn API.
-We show how to configure and use remote Docker container and Spark cluster as an execution backend for tuning hyperparameters.

 ## Use case overview